willroberts/openrvs-registry/README.md

 single successful healthcheck will unhide the server.

 Since OpenRVS v1.5, servers automatically send a REPORT beacon on startup to a server running this app.
-When the app receives a REPORT response on its UDP port, it parses the beacon format.
-If the server is already known, its information is updated.
-Otherwise, the server is instantly added to the list.
+When the app receives a beacon on its UDP port, the information for that IP and port is updated.
+If the server is not yet known, it is automatically added to the list.

 ## Listeners